 See the appropriate section below that applies to the type of continuing competency question you have.
 The sections include:

-Q: I was selected for the CE audit last year.
-I have friends that have been in nursing for many years but have never been selected.
+Q: I have friends that have been in nursing for many years but have never been selected for the CE audit.
 Why did I receive an audit letter, and they did not?

 A: Nurses receiving CE audit letters are chosen by random selection.
 The number of years one has been in nursing has nothing to do with the selection process.

-A: You will be asked to earn the required hours and submit copies of the CE certificates to KBN along with a letter of explanation as to why these hours were earned late.
-Once this documentation is received and accepted by KBN, you will be allowed to enter into a Consent Decree Agreement with KBN and pay the required fine.
-If you refuse to earn the late hours and/or pay the fine, your records and audit response will be forwarded to the Investigation and Discipline Section of the Consumer Protection Branch for initiation of disciplinary action
+A: You will be asked to earn the required hours and submit copies of the CE certificates to KBN, along with a letter explaining why these hours were earned late.
+Once this documentation is received and accepted by KBN, you may be allowed to enter into a Consent Decree agreement with KBN.
+A Consent Decree is not considered disciplinary action, but there is a fine assessed with it.
+If you refuse to earn the late hours and/or pay the fine, your audit records will be forwarded to the Investigation Branch for initiation of a complaint.

 Back to Top